Category Archives: Jack Lemmon

 A courtroom scene also adds to the tension.

-The central storyline is satisfying, edge of your seat, and suspenseful, just what I assume Quine was going for…..ultimately.
+The central storyline is satisfying, edge of your seat, and suspenseful.
+I assume Quine was going for it.

 Within the story, The Notorious Landlady shifts genres a whopping three times!
-The tone of the film is all over the place, first romantic comedy, then suspense and drama, and finally slapstick.
+The tone is all over the place, first romantic comedy, then suspense and drama, and finally slapstick.

 During the finale when Carly and William race to a retirement community and scramble to stop an out-of-control wheelchair, I half expected Laurel & Hardy or The Little Rascals to make a cameo.

-Poor Fred Astaire has little to do and struggles to keep up any relevance as measured against Novak and Lemmon’s characters.
+Poor Fred Astaire has little to do and struggles for relevance as measured against Novak and Lemmon’s characters.
 At times I’d even forgotten he was still in the film.

-The Notorious Landlady (1962) is an entertaining vehicle and a must-see for fans of Novak or Lemmon eager to see a largely forgotten film that has something fun to offer.
+The Notorious Landlady (1962) is an entertaining vehicle and a must-see for fans of Novak or Lemmon eager to see a largely forgotten film that offers something fun.

 Airport ’77-1977